theMPatel/functional_genomics_tools/README.md

 **NOTE**: _You do not call this module yourself, you let the cewrapper set up the environment and do the module calling_

+## Acknowledgements

+I would like to thank Hannes Pouseele who has been an incredible mentor to me on my journey from the bottom.
+Thank you for all that you teach me!

 ## Citations

 **I would like to thank the below scientists, programmers, colleagues in arms for building incredible tools that save the world on a daily basis.
 Incredible work should never go unrecognized!**